ovchinnikov-lxs/tech-jam/js/vercel-nuxt-ssr/README.md

 # Nuxt 3 + Vercel (SSR) Project

 This project is a Nuxt 3 application deployed on Vercel with server-side rendering (SSR) enabled.
-It includes a server-side endpoint at `/server-test` and a main homepage.
+It includes a server-side endpoint at `/server-test`, `/about-me` parsing my portfolio (SWR + Redis) and a main homepage.

 ## 🛠️ Project Setup